jcailler/programmation-fonctionnelle-ul/TP/TP4/README.md

 #### Currying Container Functions ⭐️

-Now let’s see how these different styles can help:
+Now let's see how these different styles can help:

-Let’s assume we have a list of id numbers registered for this course (students and staff), and a separate list for just the staff.
+Let's assume we have a list of id numbers registered for this course (students and staff), and a separate list for just the staff.
 Thus, registered students are those that occur in the first list but not the second one:

 ```Scala
 val PFAll =